 - Debt to income – Like all other home loan programs, USDA has debt-to-income ratio limits.
 Borrowers can read more about this under the USDA eligibility section.

 USDA Mortgage Hub is North Carolina’s leading source for USDA loans.
-Buyers that have questions or want to learn about getting qualified can call 800-743-7556 or just fill out the Quick Contact form one this page.
+Buyers who have questions or want to learn about getting qualified can call 800-743-7556 or just fill out the Quick Contact form on this page.

-Serving the entire U.S including North Carolina – Charlotte, Raleigh, Greensboro, Winston-Salem, Durham, Fayetteville, Cary, Wilmington, High Point, Greenville, Asheville, Concord, Gastonia, Jacksonville, Rocky Mount, Chapel Hill, Burlington, Wilson, Huntersville, Kannapolis, Hickory, Apex, Goldsboro, Salisbury, Indian Trail, Monroe, Mooresville, Wake Forest, New Bern, Sanford, Matthews, Thomasville, Garner, Garner, Asheboro, Cornelius, Statesville, Holly Springs, Kernersville, Mint Hill, Kinston, Lumberton, Havelock, Shelby, Carrboro NC
+Serving North Carolina – Charlotte, Raleigh, Greensboro, Winston-Salem, Durham, Fayetteville, Cary, Wilmington, High Point, Greenville, Asheville, Concord, Gastonia, Jacksonville, Rocky Mount, Chapel Hill, Burlington, Wilson, Huntersville, Kannapolis, Hickory, Apex, Goldsboro, Salisbury, Indian Trail, Monroe, Mooresville, Wake Forest, New Bern, Sanford, Matthews, Thomasville, Garner, Garner, Asheboro, Cornelius, Statesville, Holly Springs, Kernersville, Mint Hill, Kinston, Lumberton, Havelock, Shelby, Carrboro NC